Pokémon Diamond and Pearl: Awards

 At G4's G-phoria 2007, the games won "Best Handheld Game", and were nominated for "Best RPG".
 In 2008 Pokémon Diamond and Pearl were nominated for the British Academy of Film and Television Arts Children's Kids Vote Award.
 In IGN's Best of 2007 Awards, Diamond and Pearl were named the best Nintendo DS online multiplayer games and the best Nintendo DS RPG games of the year.
 In the 2006 Famitsu Game Awards, Diamond and Pearl won the Best Hit award and tied with Final Fantasy XII for the Game of the Year award.

 Competitive battling in Pokémon became much more popular with Diamond and Pearl.
 The physical special split allowed Pokémon such as Gengar and Gyarados to use their higher attacking stat and gave special/physical coverage moves to formerly all-physical/special types, and online play made Pokémon battling possible all over the world.

 Legacy

-Remakes
+Remakes and prequel

 Pokémon Brilliant Diamond and Shining Pearl are enhanced remakes of the games and were released for the Nintendo Switch on November 19, 2021.

-Prequel

-Pokémon Legends: Arceus is an action role-playing game which serves as a prequel to Diamond and Pearl and is set in an older version of the Sinnoh region, the Hisui region.
+Pokémon Legends: Arceus is an action role-playing game which serves as a prequel to Diamond and Pearl and is set in an older version of the Sinnoh region known as the Hisui region.
 It was released for the Nintendo Switch on January 28, 2022.
+Both games were initially revealed in a Pokémon Presents presentation on February 26, 2021.Brilliant Diamond and Shining Pearl were produced by ILCA, and acted as "faithful" remakes to Diamond and Pearl, with the addition of game mechanics introduced in later titles.
+The games were released to "mixed" or average reviews, with positivity being directed towards its faithful nature, and criticism towards the lack of Pokémon Platinum features and how the game handled newer features being meshed with older ones.
+Additionally, its graphics art-style, which made characters in the overworld resemble "chibis" received mixed responses from critics.
+As of May 2022, the games had sold over fourteen million copies.Pokémon Legends: Arceus, while maintaining core gameplay mechanics, changed how the overworld was traversed, with players being able to freely explore five different areas or "biomes" of Hisui.
+Players can actively interact with Pokémon in the overworld, with hostile Pokémon capable of attacking and injuring the player character.
+Players can engage with Pokémon in battle from the overworld.
+The game received "generally favorable reviews" from critics, with many praising the new gameplay style and direction, with criticism being directed towards the game's art-style.
+The game was nominated for Best RPG at The Game Awards.
+By May 2022, the game had shifted over twelve million copies.